 Experiment With Icons and Offerings

-Magento developed the Mobile eCommerce Initiative in 2018 working together with PayPal, HiConversion, and a group of Magento Systems Integrators.
-This pioneering initiative has created a series of experiments to develop a better understanding of what types of tactics drive mobile conversions.
+Magento developed the Mobile eCommerce Initiative in 2018, working together with PayPal, HiConversion, and a group of Magento Systems Integrators.
+This pioneering initiative resulted in a series of experiments to develop a better understanding of what types of tactics drive mobile conversions.
 These experiments have produced some dramatic findings with implications for your eCommerce site.

 In addition to security, customers place a high value on convenience.
 Friction encountered during the checkout process is therefore likely to lead to more abandoned carts and lost sales.
 Magento’s partners tried placing the PayPal checkout button at different locations during the checkout process.
 They found that placing a PayPal shortcut on the mini cart page provided an average 8.72% lift to revenue per visitor without decreasing the average value of sales.

 While these innovations are promising, every eCommerce site’s customers bring different expectations and values to their shopping experience.
 Different features are therefore more likely to work best for you and your customers.
 Experiment with moving the PayPal checkout shortcut and security icons, but try other experiments, too.
 You may try offering a variety of different payment options, offering free shipping and other bonuses for purchases or loyal customers, or creating more urgency around promotions.
 Keep careful track of data to analyze which features and tactics raise your revenue the most.

 Pursue Varied Communication Methods

 Different customer segments may be more responsive to different forms of communication.
 For example, older customers may prefer to receive customized emails, while millennials may be more responsive to text messages.
 Magento 2.0 offers extensions to segment your customer base and use different methods of communication with different customer groups.